AlexNisulescu/PartitionExtender/README.md

 It is possible for it to work with other distributions but you will need to make sure that you have growpart installed.

+It is also very important to run this script as root since it needs permissions to play with the partitions.

 ## How to use it
 Syntax: